quynhXEM/chat.web/code_style.md

-# Element Web/Desktop code style guide
+# SOC Connect Web/Desktop code style guide

 This code style applies to projects which the element-web team directly maintains or is reasonably adjacent to.
 As of writing, these are: